+How do I know when to change my AquaTru Classic countertop filter?
 When it is time to replace a filter, a numbered light corresponding to the number of the filter that needs to be replaced will stay illuminated on the digital display panel.
 It will not turn off during filtering or after filtering.
 It will turn off only when you replace the filter(s) and press the filter reset button.
 See resetting filters.

+Why is one (or more) of my filter lights illuminated continuously?
 The filter number corresponding to the numbered light indicates that the filter needs to be replaced.

+How do I change filters?
 See Changing Filters under the Videos tab.

 How do I reset my change filter indicator light(s)?